 The best diversity and inclusion activities in the workplace tackle issues of bias and prejudice in a way that provokes thoughtful discussion.
 It’s important that everybody should be made to feel comfortable asking questions and expressing personal stories.

 The first step is often to have clearly stated diversity, equity and inclusion mission statements in place.
-You can then arrange for briefings, guest speakers and other pursuits to reinforce these messages.
+You can then arrange for diversity exercises, guest speakers and other diversity and inclusion activities in the workplace to reinforce these messages.

 Inclusive activities promote a sense of belonging and improve general team dynamics.
-These can range from more informal setups like movie nights and happy hours, to asking people to participate in training sessions around workplace practices.
+These can range from more informal setups like movie nights and happy hours, DEI icebreaker activities to asking people to participate in training sessions around workplace practices.